lnls-sirius/docker-galil-dmc30017-epics-ioc/README.md

 - `-z DEFAULT_LIMITTYPE`: the limit switch type, normal open (NO) or normal closed (NC)
 - `-G AMP_GAIN`: the default amplifier gain (0, 1, 2, 3).
 Each option translates to the following max current: option *0* = 0.75 A for steppers and 0.4 for servos; option *1* = 1.5 A for steppers and 0.8 A for servos; option *2* = 3 A for steppers and 1.6 A for servos; option *3* = 6 A for steppers (servo configuration does not accept this option).

+Obs:

+...DMC30017 configuration options only take effect when there is no autosave file to use in startup.
+The amplifier gain option is the only exception, taking precedence over the autosave value when defined.

+...The motor type option only takes effect if the DMC30017 amplifier is powered off before starting the IOC.
+This restriction does not prevent the IOC from setting the motor type while also powering the amplifier on at startup.

+In some situations it is desired to run the process using procServ, which enables the IOC to be controlled by the system.
+In order to run the IOC with procServ, instead of the previous command, run:

 ## Creating a Persistent Container

 If you want to create a persistent container to run the IOC, you can run a